 In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2011-04, which amends Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurements and Disclosures.
 This ASU clarifies among other things, the intent about the application of existing fair value requirements, including those related to highest and best use concepts, and also expands the disclosure requirements for fair value measurements categorized within Level 3 of the fair value hierarchy.
 This ASU clarifies that a reporting entity should disclose quantitative information about significant unobservable inputs used in a fair value measurement that is categorized within Level 3 of the fair value hierarchy.
-Additionally, this ASU expands the disclosures for fair value measurements categorized within Level 3 where a reporting entity is required to include a description of the valuation processes used and the sensitivity of the fair value measurement to changes in unobservable inputs, if any.
-Additional disclosure is also required for any transfers between Level 1 and Level 2 of the fair value hierarchy of fair value measurements, the FASB does not intend for this ASU to result in a change in the application of the requirements in FASB ASC Topic 820.
+Additionally, this ASU expands the disclosures for fair value measurements categorized within Level 3 where a reporting entity is required to include a description of the valuation processes used and the sensitivity of the fair value measurement to changes in unobservable inputs and the interrelationships between those unobservable inputs, if any.
+Additional disclosure is also required for any transfers between Level 1 and Level 2 of the fair value hierarchy of fair value measurements on a gross basis as well as additional disclosure of the level in the fair value hierarchy of assets and liabilities that are not recorded at fair value.
+For many of the requirements, the FASB does not intend for this ASU to result in a change in the application of the requirements in FASB ASC Topic 820.
 This update is effective during interim and annual periods beginning after December 15, 2011.
 The adoption of this ASU effective on January 1, 2012 had no impact on our financial position, results of operations or cash flows.

 In June 2011, the FASB issued ASU No. 2011-05, which amends FASB ASC Topic 220, Comprehensive Income.
 This ASU is intended to increase the prominence of items reported in other comprehensive income in the financial statements by presenting the total of comprehensive income, the components of net income and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 This ASU eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 This ASU does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 This update is effective during interim and annual periods beginning after December 15, 2011.
 The adoption of this ASU effective January 1, 2012 had no impact on our financial position, results of operations or cash flows.
-In December 2011, the FASB issued ASU No. 2011-05, as discussed above, with respect to the requirement to present to present of the income statement or in the notes to the financial statements.
+In December 2011, the FASB issued ASU No. 2011-12, which defers certain provisions contained in ASU No. 2011-05, as discussed above, with respect to the requirement to present components of reclassifications of other comprehensive income on the face of the income statement or in the notes to the financial statements.
 However, this deferral does not impact the other requirements contained in the new standard on comprehensive income as described above.
 This update is effective during interim and annual periods beginning after December 15, 2011.
-We complete with this deferral as we adopted ASU No. 2011-05 effective January 1, 2012.
+We complied with this deferral as we adopted ASU No. 2011-05 effective January 1, 2012.